-The goal of this ambitious project is to capture and infiltrate stormwater run-off from 50,000 square feet of rooftop or parking lot space, which requires the construction of approximately 8,333 square feet of bioretention area.
+The goal of this ambitious project is to capture and infiltrate stormwater runoff from 50,000 square feet of rooftop or parking lot space, which requires the construction of 8-10,000 square feet of bioretention area or permeable surfaces.

 Ideal locations are highly visible municipally-owned buildings such as a schools, town halls, libraries, or community centers.
 However, privately owned buildings (e.g. schools, hospitals, colleges etc.) will be considered as well.
 In order to meet the project goal of recharging drinking water aquifers, the location of the bioretention site(s) should be within Aquifer Protection Areas (but not within 200 feet of a drinking water well head) or within Stratified Drift areas.
 A majority of the funding needed for construction of the bioretention project(s) will be supplied by Save the Sound through grant funds received from the Connecticut Department of Energy and Environmental Protection.

-You can participate in the large bioretention project in a number of ways:
+You can participate in the large bioretention projects in a number of ways:

 Save the Sound's Rain Garden Program has been a resounding success.
 Kicked-off in early May, the program has yielded 9 residential rain gardens in Southington, captured over 6600 square feet of roof runoff, and has seen over 60 volunteers contributing almost 300 hours of time.

 Rain Gardens were installed at the homes of: